What does ICYE stand for?

 ICYE exchanges are open to all young people, regardless of their origin and status, between the ages of 18 and 30, with or without qualifications, after secondary school or during your university studies or (un)employment.

-To make our programme more age inclusive, many ICYE National Committees are developing tailored made programme for volunteer over 30.
-To find out more about maximu age limits and conditions of participation, please contact the ICYE Committee in your country – click here
+To make our programme more age-inclusive, many ICYE National Committees are developing tailored made programmes for volunteers over 30.
+To find out more about maximum age limits and conditions of participation, please contact the ICYE Committee in your country – click here

 Can young people from all over the world participate?